startwind/xovi-sdk/readme.md

 # XOVI SDK

 > [!NOTE]
 > This package is work in progress.
 Not all methods are implemented yet.
-Please do not use it in you production code yet.
+Please only use it in you production code if you are a real badass.

 ## Install